-Strategic Goals (what we want to achieve) Steps already taken towards strategic goal What success looks like/will be measured by?
-How to be achieved When Responsible business through procurement activity that works to help and not hinder the duty of care incumbent on us to be fair and considerate in all aspects of our business activities.
+Strategic Goals (what we want to achieve) Steps already taken towards What success looks like/will be How to be achieved When strategic goal measured by?
+Responsible business through procurement activity that works to help and not hinder the duty of care incumbent on us to be fair and considerate in all aspects of our business activities.
 Adoption of the Ethical Employment in Supply Chains Code of Practice and commitment to The Future Generations Act.
 Full implementation of the CCBC Ethical Employment in Supply Chains Code of Practice Action Plan.
 Tangible evidence that procurement activity is supportive of The Well-being and Future Generations (Wales) Act.
 Development of a circular economy as an alternative to the traditional linear economy of make, use and dispose.
 Measurement though service improvement plan Include a copy of our Policy on Ethical Employment in all procurements along with appropriate supporting requirements in the tender documentation.
-Developing Pre-Qualification Questionnaires, Tender Quality criteria and Evaluation Methodologies that take account of the needs of Future Generations and the need to keep resources in use for as long as possible, 2020

-Develop an understanding and strengthen procurement capacity to realise the value of utilising sustainability strategies in the way we do business A standard pre tender Sustainable Risk Assessment process adopted and applied to all appropriate procurements.
-A more robust Sustainability Risk Assessment incorporated into the pre- sourcing phase of procurements with a greater emphasis on the need for sustainable alternatives to be specified within a broader definition of product requirements.
-Measured through service improvement plan use, then recovering and regenerating them at the end of each service life so that they go on to be of value in a different form.
-Review of the standardised approach already adopted and the development of more bespoke Sustainable Risk Assessments that addresses the need to promote sustainable alternatives in procurements prior to being issued to the market.
-2018 Understand and manage the impact of globalisation and the consequences for our supply chains Adoption of Ethical Employment in Supply Chains CoP Action Plan.
+Developing Pre-Qualification Questionnaires, Tender Quality criteria and Evaluation Methodologies that take account of the needs of Future Generations and the need to keep resources in use for as long as possible, extracting the maximum value from them whilst in use, then recovering and regenerating them at the end of each service life so that they go on to be of value in a different form.
+2020 Develop an understanding and strengthen A standard pre tender Sustainable A more robust Sustainability Risk Review of the standardised 2018 procurement capacity to realise the value of Risk Assessment process adopted Assessment incorporated into the pre- approach already adopted utilising sustainability strategies in the way we do and applied to all appropriate sourcing phase of procurements with a and the development of business procurements. greater emphasis on the need for sustainable alternatives to be specified within a broader definition of product requirements.
+Measured though service improvement plan more bespoke Sustainable Risk Assessments that addresses the need to promote sustainable alternatives in procurements prior to being issued to the market.
+Understand and manage the impact of globalisation and the consequences for our supply chains Adoption of Ethical Employment in Supply Chains CoP Action Plan.
 Developed buyers that are supply chain/market specialists who understand their area of expertise and are capable of maximising or minimising the impacts that trading in globalised markets can have on our supply chains, Contract Managers capable to ensuring that throughout the life of a contract it delivers the outcomes intended.
-Measured through service improvement plan Education and training in respect of implementation of the EESC CoP Action Plan and integration of the Code objectives into procurement standard documentation.
+Measured though service improvement plan Education and training in respect of implementation of the EESC CoP Action Plan and integration of the Code objectives into procurement standard documentation.
 Recognition of the need to actively review and manage contracts.
 2020